-Since 2011, ReMerge has graduated a total of 181 women, who are mothers to 455 minor children.25 Following their graduation from the program, the mothers are reunified with their children and are eligible to have their charges dismissed.26 The current capacity at ReMerge facilities is 68 participants, but the organization hopes to expand to 75 in the near future.27 Based on the internal tracking systems of ReMerge, the recidivism rate of graduates from the last three years is 4%, which is substantially lower than the statewide recidivism rate of 20%.28
+Since 2011, ReMerge has graduated a total of 181 women, who are mothers to 455 minor children.
+Following their graduation from the program, the mothers are reunified with their children and are eligible to have their charges dismissed.
+The current capacity at ReMerge facilities is 75 participants.
+Based on the internal tracking systems of ReMerge, the recidivism rate of graduates from the last three years is 4%, which is substantially lower than the statewide recidivism rate of 20%.
+Second Seco

-The ReMerge team attributes the success of the organization, in part, to the partnerships ReMerge has built with other organizations in Oklahoma City.29 The staff members acknowledge that they cannot be experts in every subject matter; rather, the team partners with outside organizations to assist ReMerge in various areas impacting program participants, such as domestic violence and nutrition support.30 The tight-knit community of Oklahoma City has provided for a strong, supportive environment that believes in the ReMerge mission.31
+The ReMerge team attributes the success of the organization, in part, to its collective impact model and the partnerships ReMerge has built with other organizations in Oklahoma City.29 The staff members acknowledge that they cannot be experts in every subject matter; rather, the team partners with outside organizations to assist ReMerge in various areas impacting program participants, such as domestic violence and nutrition support.30 The tight-knit community of Oklahoma City has provided for a strong, supportive environment that believes in the ReMerge mission.31